matbesancon/hugo-site/content/workwithme/_index.md

 I am working on the [FrankWolfe.jl](https://github.com/ZIB-IOL/FrankWolfe.jl) solver.
 I have a lot of open threads that can become cool internships or projects:

-- a Python wrapper for FrankWolfe.jl
+- designing and implementing new Frank-Wolfe variants within the package like the [Nearest Extreme Point](https://proceedings.mlr.press/v134/garber21a.html) oracle or a stabilized version of the [Blended Conditional Gradients](https://arxiv.org/abs/1805.07311)
-- designing and implementing new Frank-Wolfe variants within the package like the [Nearest Extreme Point](https://proceedings.mlr.press/v134/garber21a.html) oracle or a stabilized version of the [Blended Conditional Gradients](https://arxiv.org/abs/1805.07311).
+- implementing specialized methods based on Frank-Wolfe for some problems in data science and machine learning (such as tensor completion, sparse regression), and in operations research (such as traffic equilibrium).

 ### Mixed-Integer Convex Optimization